Owe Taxes? Can't Pay Your Tax Debt?

 Set up a Tax Payment Plan

-If you cannot scrape up the funds to pay your amount due in full when you file your return, the IRS has options for you.
+However, if you cannot scrape up the funds to pay your amount due in full when you file your return, the IRS has options for you.
 If you wish to pay off your debt over time, an installment agreement may be the payment plan for you.
 Learn more about installment agreements

 How to Avoid Owing Taxes